Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 WordPress Infinite Scroll: Ajax Load More

 Pricing: The core version is available for free.
-The pricing for the premium version starts at $149 for a single website.
+The premium version pricing starts at $149 for a single website.

 Page Scroll to ID